kodecocodes/i9t/uikit-dynamics/uikit-dynamics.markdown

 animator.addBehavior(boundaryCollision)
 ```

 Adding a collision behavior and setting `translatesReferenceBoundsIntoBoundary` to `true` makes the border of the reference view turn into a boundary.
-Now when the orange square falls it stops and bounces at the bottom of the view.
-By default all dynamic items get a set of behaviors that describe how "heavy" they are, how much they slow down due to movement, how they respond to collisions and several other physical traits. `UIDynamicItemBehavior` describes these traits.
+Now when the orange square falls, it stops and bounces at the bottom of the view.

+By default, all dynamic items get a set of behaviors that describe how heavy they are, how much they slow down due to movement, how they respond to collisions and several other physical traits. `UIDynamicItemBehavior` describes these traits.

-Now change the way the orange square responds to the collision:
+Change the way the orange square responds to the collision:

 ```swift
 let bounce = UIDynamicItemBehavior(items: [orangeSquare])